ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 		- Deep waters, darkness, formless, and void are all symbols of chaotic and unordered environments.
 			- Cultural difference in the meaning of nothing.
 Hebraic nothing = chaotic or empty.
 American nothing = absence of material substance.
 - 1.6-9
-	- There are 3 zones in the Hebrew cosmology ^4f7b44
+	- There are 3 zones in the Hebrew cosmology ^hebrew-cosmology
 		- Waters below - seas - chaotic (nothing)
 		- Dry land - earth - our space
 		- The expanse - heaven - God's space